 Our Story

 Otsego-Antrim Habitat for Humanity has been operating since September 8th, 1993.
 Throughout the years the staff, volunteers, and our board of directors have built a strong foundation impacting affordable housing in our community.
-An exciting aspect of our community outreach is engaging and collaborating with other businesses and nonprofits to make a larger impact.
-Together we can do so much more!
-Every so often, it is good to take a look back, while keeping an eye on the future to ensure growth and sustainability.
 Otsego-Antrim Habitat has worked diligently to keep organizational operating costs, and program costs down while maintaining our mission and vision in a rural area.
-In 2004, the Gaylord ReStore was added and in 2020 we acquired the Mancelona ReStore as programs of the Habitat affiliate to provide our residents an area to donate items that would typically end up in a landfill.
-The ReStore allows us to direct 100% of our cash donations to Habitat’s mission of putting God's love into action by bringing people together to build homes, communities and extend hope.
+In 2004, the Gaylord ReStore was opened and in 2020 we added the Mancelona ReStore.
+The ReStores provide a place to donate gently used household and building items that might end up in a landfill and sells these items at low cost for others to purchase.
+The ReStore uses 100% of our profits to support our mission.

 Breaking Ground on Our First House in 1996